 Preventing an Asthma Attack

-Managing Asthma and COPD with an At Home Peak Flow Meter
+Managing Asthma and COPD At Home

 Why Spirometers May Be Difficult for Certain Populations

-A recent study analyzed data from over 6,000 adults to determine the best peak expiratory flow (PEF) interpretation strategy to predict impaired lung function when spirometry is unavailable.
+One study analyzed data from over 6,000 adults to determine the best peak expiratory flow (PEF) interpretation strategy to predict impaired lung function when spirometry is unavailable.
 The researchers found that PEF as a percent of the predicted normal value was optimal as it had high predictive ability and was mathematically simple.

 In contrast, an at home peak flow meter provides a simple, more accessible option for respiratory tracking.
 Cellular-connected peak flow meters require just a single forceful breath and are accessible for all ages.
 This simplicity promotes better adherence to daily measurement regimens compared to spirometers.